 Just like the author said, this lemon vinaigrette recipe is stylish on darn near any salad.
 We know because our recipe testers said so—actually, they literally swooned over its versatility.
 Take a gander at their comments—all two dozen of them— found beneath the recipe for inspiration on what to drip, dribble, and drizzle this vinaigrette over any time you want to dress to impress.

-- 1 to 3 tablespoons freshly squeezed lemon juice (from 1 small lemon)
+- 1 to 3 tablespoons fresh lemon juice, (from 1 small lemon)

 - 1 teaspoon Dijon mustard